Le Canadien

+Le Canadien ([lə kanadjɛ̃]) was a French language newspaper published at various times in Lower Canada, then the Province of Canada, and finally the province of Quebec, at various times in the 19th century.
+It went through three different publication phases, with interruptions in publishing.

+The paper was dedicated to French-Canadian nationalism, particularly in the first half of the century, during the struggles of the Canadiens with the British colonial government.
+During this period, the paper published articles and commentary on the political issues of the day, and also more general articles on constitutional structure and governance.
+It was a supporter of the Parti canadien in the 1810s and 1820s, which developed into the Parti patriote in the 1830s.

+Twice, members of the editorial and publishing staff were imprisoned by the British colonial government on grounds of sedition.

+The paper's final publication was in 1893.

 History

+First publication: 1806 to 1810

+The newspaper was founded in Quebec City on November 22, 1806 and published until shut down by the colonial government on March 14, 1810.
+Its masthead motto at this time was Fiat justitia ruat caelum (Latin for "Let justice be done though the heavens fall").
+It was released every Saturday and the yearly subscription was of 10 chelins or shillings.

-The newspaper was founded in Quebec City by lawyer Pierre-Stanislas Bédard and associates François Blanchet, Jean-Antoine Panet, Jean-Thomas Taschereau and Joseph Le Vasseur Borgia.
+The publishers were Pierre-Stanislas Bédard and associates François Blanchet, Jean-Antoine Panet, Jean-Thomas Taschereau and Joseph Le Vasseur Borgia.
 All were members of the Parliament of Lower Canada at the time.
 The editor was Jean-Antoine Bouthillier.
 The newspaper quickly became the voice of the Parti canadien in their battle against the English party and the government of governor James Craig.

 On March 17, 1810, the press and the papers of the editorial office on rue Saint-François were seized by the government.
 The printer Charles Lefrançois was imprisoned and a patrol searched the city for conspirators.
 The Quebec Mercury had previously insinuated that the French Canadians and the Americans were plotting against England.
 Two days later, no conspirators had been found.
 Bédard, Blanchet and Taschereau were arrested and also jailed.